react-cosmos/react-cosmos/DEVLOG.md

+Q: Should fixture state-related tests run against a single fixture or a fixture list (ie. FixtureContainer or FixtureConnect)?

+The fixture state's purpose is to serve the remote coordination between the Playground and the renderer.
+So the tests should run against the API that communicates with remote clients such as the Playground.
+Actually, `fixtureState` itself shouldn't be the test subject, but the remote messages sent and received.

+Moreover, at the moment the fixture state is just a private detail of FixtureContainer (the API used to render fixtures in unit tests).

+---

+Q: Why does the fixture state duplicate when hot reloading `ComponentState`?

+First off, the fixture doesn't unselect (like below) because ComponentState isn't imported by FixtureConnect or any of its imports.
+So the previous fixture state is kept.
+And when the new ComponentState type mounts, it will have a new instance ID and create a new fixture state entry, oblivious of the existing state entry initiated by the old ComponentState type.

+---

+Q: Why does the fixture unselect when hot reloading `CaptureProps`?

+Because FixtureConnect (which imports FixtureProvider, which imports CaptureProps) gets hot-reloaded and remounts.

+---

+Q: Why do components wrapped in `ComponentState` re-render when props of an unrelated component change in the fixture state?

+A: Because `ComponentState` also wraps its children in `CaptureProps`, which re-renders whenever any _fixtureState.props_ instance changes.

+Fix: ~~Implement deep equality check for fixtureState props/state instance transitions.~~ [Done](https://github.com/react-cosmos/react-cosmos/commit/44bb9cec91dbb8dc4a788fdca50d897d841171e9) and [done](https://github.com/react-cosmos/react-cosmos/commit/126fda74a1e97bbce061443c7ab08f1b8fdc023c).

+---

 Q: Why does the user webpack build require _babel-polyfill_ on IE 11, but the Playground webpack build doesn't?

 Which package relies on (unpolyfilled) Promises?